Quick Answer

 Final Verdict: Is It Worth It?

-If you're already supervising people, Leadership may be more suitable — or both if your goal is accelerated career progression.
-For many learners, the qualification delivers real value in 2025/26.
+If you're already supervising people, Leadership may be more suitable — or both qualifications if your goal is accelerated career progression.
+For most learners in 2025/26, the Certificate IV in Business delivers clear, measurable value.

 Next Steps

-Frequently Asked Questions About the Certificate IV in Business
+Frequently Asked Questions

 How long does the Certificate IV in Business take?